 1. It’s Raining, Let’s Eat!

 This is a food-lover’s paradise and a rainy day is an opportunity to make the most of the island’s food scene!
-There’s nothing like a rainy day to make you yearn for everything comfy-cozy, and Samuel’s Coffee House in Summerside and in Avonlea Village in Cavendish is the perfect place to sit with a book, a hot cup of coffee, and a delicious treat!
-And don’t let the rain stop your seafood dreams from coming true – New Glasgow Lobster Suppers offers the feast of a lifetime.
+There’s nothing like a rainy day to make you yearn for everything comfy-cozy, and Samuel’s Coffee House in Summerside or their seasonal Avonlea Village location in Cavendish is the perfect place to sit with a book, a hot cup of coffee, and a delicious treat!
+And don’t let the rain stop your seafood dreams from coming true – New Glasgow Lobster Suppers offers the feast of a lifetime, or warm up at FiN Folk Food with a big bowl of creamy seafood chowder while you watch the rain fall down over Tracadie Harbour.
 Looking for a cozy corner somewhere in the city?
 The Gahan House Pub & Brewery not only offers a delicious meal and their craft beer, but you’ll find yourself wrapped up in the history and character of the building itself.

 2. Let Your Imagination Soar